TechRockyP/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+This project involved building a mini honeynet in Microsoft Azure and integrating log sources into a workspace for log analytics.
+Based on the ingested data, Microsoft Sentinel was used to generate incidents and alerts.
+Furthermore, measurements were taken in the compromised environment both before and after security measures were put in place.
+Notably, the implementation of security measures resulted in a significant decrease in the quantity of security events and incidents, indicating their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+Note that more security events and alerts might have been generated in the 24 hours after the security controls were put in place if regular users were heavily using the network's resources.